 In spite of their sharing a bed (never even touching or kissing goodnight until a distraught conciliation scene near the end) and evince the relaxed affection of a long-married couple, like the book, the film leaves ambiguous the degree of Jill and Ellen's intimacy.
 Although the notion of a platonic "Boston Marriage" was easier to accept in 1920 England than in the sexually liberated '60s.

 The initial effect of the screenplay's refusal to define the particulars of Jill & Ellen's relationship (or the women's sexuality) is that the audience is placed in the unwanted but self-reflexive position of identifying with the townspeople and Paul.
 We're forced to ask ourselves, is our desire to KNOW what these women are to one another just part of a need to define them, explain them, and assign roles to their behavior…indeed, to subject the characters to the confining, socially-imposed definitions they seek independence from?

-Secondarily, once Paul makes the shift from welcome guest to predatory intruder, the motives for his actions become less obvious when we don’t really know exactly what it is he has insinuated himself into into the middle of.
+Secondarily, once Paul makes the shift from welcome guest to predatory intruder, the motives for his actions become less obvious when we don't really know exactly what it is he has insinuated himself into the middle of.
 Depending on the scene, Paul comes across convincingly as either harmless or sinister.

 The Fox, a three-character drama, set, pointedly, in the chilly dead of winter, is something of a war movie.
-It’s vast battlefield encompassing everything from sexuality, gender politics, masculinity, femininity, love, violence, passion, and independence.
-The weapons of choice: nature (human and animal), instinct (masculine and feminine), self-preservation, domination, possession.
+Its vast battlefield encompassing everything from sexuality, gender politics, masculinity, femininity, love, violence, passion, and independence.
+The weapons of choice: nature (human and animal), instinct (masculine and feminine), self-preservation, domination, and possession.

 The catalyst for it all, the fox (the male); an animal functioning out of a natural, violent instinct to dominate, or an animal of cunning?